natemcmaster/DotNetCorePlugins/README.md

 }
 ```

+There is nothing special about the name "IPlugin" or the fact that it's an interface.
+This is just here to illustrate a concept.
+Look at [samples/](./samples/) for additional examples of ways you could define the interaction between host and plugins.

 ### The plugins

 Typically, it is best to implement plugins by targeting `netcoreapp2.0` or higher.
 They can target `netstandard2.0` as well, but using `netcoreapp2.0` is better because it reduces the number of redundant System.\* assemblies in the plugin output.

 A minimal implementation of the plugin could be as simple as this.

 ```csharp
 internal class MyPlugin1 : IPlugin
 {
     public string GetName() => "My plugin v1";
 }
 ```

+As mentioned above, this is just an example.
+This library doesn't require the use of "IPlugin" or interfaces or "GetName()"
+methods.
+This code is only here to demonstrates how you can decouple hosts and plugins, but still use interfaces for type-safe
+interactions.

 ### The host